linhvuongpolyu/Echoes-of-Culture/meeting_minutes/2025-10-30-team-meeting.md

 - Task assignments and reminders will be shared via team communication channels.
 - Reference materials and deliverables to be uploaded to shared repositories or cloud storage for access.

----

-## 6. Open Questions

-- Any additional input on interactive features or content for the project?
-- Any blockers or support needed for research or development?